Prior to your vasectomy, You will have watched Dr. Snyder’s Counselling Video

-The consultation and procedure are usually covered by insurance, and Dr. Snyder’s staff checks your benefits to get an out-of-pocket cost estimate once you have registered as a patient through our registration page.
+The consultation and procedure are often covered by insurance, and Dr. Snyder’s staff checks your benefits to get an out-of-pocket cost estimate once you have registered as a patient through our registration page.

 Once you arrive at the office for your vasectomy procedure, you are taken into the procedure room.
-An athletic supporter will be provided for you and you will be asked to put it on; then get completely dressed over it.
+An athletic supporter will be offered and you will be able to put it on under your existing clothing.
 Dr. Snyder will start by answering any questions you may have.
 Your significant other is welcome to be present in the room during the procedure.
 Dr. Snyder will be the only other person in the room the entire time, and will personally prepare you for the No Needle No Scalpel Vasectomy (NNNSV) just prior to accomplishing the procedure.

 Once the area is prepped and numbed as described, Dr. Snyder locates the vas deferens one at a time.
 Each vas deferens is gently held between his fingertips and is grasped with a specially designed ring clamp in the area that is numbed.
 First one side is done and then the other through just one small opening.
 With a pair of special forceps, he separates the skin of the scrotum with a no scalpel technique and the small opening is approximately ¼ inch.
 With the same instruments, he gently lifts the tube out through this opening so that the vasectomy procedure can be completed.
 It is important to understand that once the tubes have been brought out through the tiny opening in the scrotum, the ways in which the tubes are treated by doctors doing vasectomies differ considerably.
 Metal clips are used by many vasectomy doctors, but Dr. Snyder does not do this.